 Your only option is to go wireless.
 This is where Miracast comes in.

-Miracast is a wireless standard much like USB, Bluetooth, WiFi, Thunderbolt etc that enables wireless connection of laptops, tablets, or smartphones to displays such as TVs, monitors or projectors.
+Miracast is a wireless standard maintained by the WiFi Alliance much like USB, Bluetooth, WiFi, Thunderbolt.
+It enables wireless connection of laptops, tablets, or smartphones to displays such as TVs, monitors or projectors.
 If your device supports Miracast, you could share that presentation on your laptop to the projector without using VGA, USB or HDMI cables.
 Think of it as HDMI over WiFi or “Wireless HDMI”.

 Miracast doesn’t need a wireless router so that you should connect your laptop and TV on the same network first as is the case with the other setups.
 It uses WiFi Direct which is like Bluetooth but for devices that support WiFi.
 As you already know, Bluetooth devices directly wirelessly connect to themselves without any intermediary device.
 This is called a peer-to-peer connection.